 1. Own a cast iron skillet.
 Or several.
 And learn how to properly use and care for them.

 2a.
-Life is too short for mediocre coffee and poor wine.
+Life is too short for mediocre coffee and bad wine.
 Buy the best you can afford.

 2b.
 Even if it is just for you.

-6. If you can make spaghetti sauce, baked chicken, and muffins from scratch you will never hunger and save big bucks.
+4. If you can make spaghetti sauce, baked chicken, and muffins from scratch you can save big bucks.

-7. Real friends stay with you until the tow truck arrives (inebriated or not), or until your parents/spouse/friend can get there with spare car keys.
+5. Real friends stay with you until the tow truck arrives.

-12. Mom Advice that is everywhere, but we don’t appreciate until later: “The days are long but the years are short.”
+10. Mom Advice that we don’t appreciate until later: “The days are long but the years are short.”

 13. You need a community- humans are social creatures.
 Join and meet regularly with at least one spiritually/socially edifying group be it a church, synagog, club, society, etc.

 15. Spend time with people who lift you up and make you want to be a better person- spiritually, mentally, emotionally.
-And in turn, BE that person with everyone who spends time with YOU.
+And in turn, be that kind of person for others.

-16. Pop your own popcorn in a heavy pot.
-It’s an entirely different species than microwaved stuff.
+16. Pop your own popcorn.
+On the stovetop.
+In a heavy pot.
+It’s an entirely different species than the microwaved stuff.

-17. Everyone thinks they are the most interesting person in the world on Pinterest.
+17. Everyone thinks they are the most interesting person in the world on social media.
 They are all wrong.
-I am.
+I am the most interesting person.
 I can prove it: https://www.pinterest.com/DDWJ/

-18. A trick I learned from a dear and darn near holy woman: carry candy in your purse to always have on hand to share with your friends’ little ones.
-Guaranteed favorite adult status!
+18. A trick I learned from a dear and darn near holy woman: want to be the favorite big person with all your friends’ little ones?
+Always carry candy to share.

-19. If you want to try something new every day (need to get yourself out of a rut?
-Overcome anxiety?
-Or just looking for some good, clean fun?) but don’t know where to start, start small.
-Pick one small project- a new book, decorate an area you have neglected, try a new cuisine.
-Don’t start with large or grandiose projects (Re-landscape front yard!
-Read the complete works of Shakespeare!).
-I guarantee you will be surprised how uplifting it can be to simply repaint your front door.
+20. Start Small.
+If you want to try something new every day but don’t know where to start, pick one small project- a new book, decorate an area you have neglected, try a new cuisine.
+Nothing big- Re-landscape front yard!
+Read the complete works of Shakespeare!.
+You’ll be surprised how great it feels to simply repaint your front door.